yargs/yargs/docs/api.md

 .parseAsync([args], [context], [parseCallback])
 ------------

-Identical to `.parse()`, except always returns a promise for a parsed argv object, regardless of whether an async builder, handler, or middleware is used.
+Identical to `.parse()` except always returns a promise for a parsed argv object, regardless of whether an async builder, handler, or middleware is used.

 .parseSync([args], [context], [parseCallback])
 ------------

-Identical to `.parse()`, except an exception is thrown if an asynchronous builder, handler, or middleware is used.
+Identical to `.parse()` except an exception is thrown if an asynchronous builder, handler, or middleware is used.

 <a name="parsed"></a>.parsed [DEPRECATED]